vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

   stability of the bandages.

 In all cases not involving the hands or face, try to keep the bandage for as long as possible, until I feel fully healed.
+Change daily until it looks fully clotted and in the process of healing, and after that change every 2 days.

 However, in cases involving the hands or face, follow this guideline: